 Disconnectopathy is manifested as worry brought on by the belief that one is losing relationships with peer members due to even the briefest period of dislocation.
 Symptoms are frequent telephone conversations, habitual texting and the sending of numerous emails to other members of the group.
-Moreover, a 30 minute delay in the receipt of a telephone call, a text message, or an email will result in serious anxiety in the Disconnectopath.
+A 30 minute delay in the receipt of a telephone call, of a text message, or of an email will often result in serious anxiety in the Disconnectopath.

 A serious physical side effect of Disconnectopathy is the early onset of postural kyphosis due to the number of electronic communication devices carried as well as the spare batteries to power them.